A video of this webforum is available on the DIJ YouTube channel here.

 Due to the corona pandemic, work organization has been subject to dramatic change, and teleworking from home offices had to be suddenly implemented to keep businesses running.
 Mobile working, software-based collaboration, web-based meetings and new means of performance control were installed at a large scale.
 Have we suddenly reached the long-discussed digital future of work?
 Or is this only a temporary phase, and work life will return to what it was before the pandemic?

-Our speakers will outline the major changes in the organization of work caused by the pandemic in Japan and Germany.
-They will also discuss to what extent national regulations have been obstructing, shaping or supporting respective adjustments and assess to what extent the newly introduced workstyles can be expected to last.
+Our speakers outlined the major changes in the organization of work caused by the pandemic in Japan and Germany.
+They also discussed to what extent national regulations have been obstructing, shaping or supporting respective adjustments and assessed to what extent the newly introduced workstyles can be expected to last.

 Introducing the speakers and the moderator

 Andrea Hammermann has been a senior economist in the field of labour market and personnel economics at the German Economic Institute since 2013.
 She focuses on developments of the German labour market driven by demographic, social and digital transformations.
 Andrea analyses empirically the impact of work environment on employees’ well-being and organizational success as well as the role of human resources policy.

 Nobuko Nagase is Professor at Ochanomizu University.
 She has written about work and family from an Asian perspective, comparing Japan with other East Asian and Western economies.
 She has conducted empirical studies on childcare supply, the public pension system, long-term care insurance, childcare leave and other institutional features of the Japanese system.
 Results of her research have been published in various scholarly journals, including Japanese Economic Journal, Journal of Population Problem, Econometric Review, and Quarterly Journal of Social Policy.
 She was an Abe Fellow at Harvard University in the second half of 2013 and the summer of 2015, as well as at Cornell University in the first half of 2014.